Kexiii/pytorch-hymenoptera/README.md

 * Python 2.7

 # Dataset
-This template uses the Pytorch official tutorial's hymenoptera dataset as an example, to run the example:
+This template takes the Pytorch official tutorial's hymenoptera dataset as an example, to run the example:
 * Create a directory to store the dataset

 ```